ricardoom/dominotrono/content/custom/wd.md

       class="hero-grid__imageBlock"
       >}}
     {{< copy_wrapper class="hero-grid__copyBlock" >}}
-     I created this web page to highlight my expertise and demonstrate my qualifications for the  UX Designer at Western Digital.
-The following examples highlight my experience in Interface and UX design.
+     This web page is a showcase of my extensive experience, a testament to my qualifications for the  UX Designer role at Western Digital.
+The examples presented here underscore my experience in Interface and UX design, serving as a testament to my creativity, capability, and collaborative spirit.
     {{< /copy_wrapper>}}
 {{< /section_wrapper>}}
 {{< section_wrapper class="details-grid" >}}